openedx/edx-documentation/en_us/install_operations/source/configuration/changing_appearance/theming/applying_themes.rst

 Apply a Theme to a Site
 ************************

-To apply a theme to an Open edX site, do the following.
+To apply a theme to an Open edX site, follow these steps.

 #.
 Make sure that you have enabled theming for your Open edX installation and
    that you have configured a themes directory.
 For more information, see